 -

-The Tempurity System is designed to be self-installed by our customers if needed.
+The Tempurity System is designed to be self-installed by our customers.
+Self-installation will require a knowledge of basic networking,

 including an understanding of IP addresses.
+See our

 -

-proprietary network hardware, the NTMS4, is about the size of a
+The Networked Robotics proprietary network hardware, the NTMS4, is

-cell phone and attaches to the back of a freezer or to any wall.
+about the size of a cell phone and attaches to the back of a

-device or via Networked Robotics' advanced sensors.
+a scientific instrument or via Networked Robotics' advanced

 -